opensourceworks-org/object-storage-proxy/README.md

 ## Introduction

-A fast and safe reverse proxy server, based on Cloudflare's [pingora](https://github.com/cloudflare/pingora?tab=readme-ov-file), to reverse proxy IBM Cloud Object Storage buckets.
+A fast and safe reverse proxy server, based on Cloudflare's [pingora](https://github.com/cloudflare/pingora?tab=readme-ov-file), to reverse proxy AWS and IBM Cloud Object Storage buckets.

-- [x] Takes a Python authorization and api_key fetch callback function and cos bucket dictionary.
+- [x] Takes a Python authorization (allows you to plug in your own authorization services) and api_key fetch callback function and cos bucket dictionary.
-- [x] The validation is cached with optional ttl.
+- [x] The validation is cached with optional ttl (default 5min, keep it short).
 - [x] The apikey is used to authenticate against IBM's IAM endpoint and is cached and renewed on expiration.
+(IBM only)
 - [x] If no apikey is provided, a Python function can be passed in to fetch the apikey for any given bucket (run once).
-- [ ] HMAC support: passing in access and secret id keys, will be used to sign the request
+- [x] HMAC support: passing in access and secret id keys (or as json string from python credentials callable), will be used to sign the request (AWS/IBM/..)

 The bucket dict contains for each bucket: